grafana/grafana/docs/sources/enterprise/usage-insights.md

 ## Presence Indicators

 Presence indicators are visible to all signed-in users on all dashboards.
-It shows the most recent users who interacted with the dashboard.
+It shows avatar of users who interacted with the dashboard recently.
+You can see users' name by hovering the avatars.
+The avatars come from [Gravatar](https://gravatar.com).

-To get more information, click on the `+X` icon that opens the [Dashboard Insights]({{< relref "#dashboard-insights" >}}) drawer.
-You can see the user's name by hovering the user's icon.
-Users icons come from [Gravatar](https://gravatar.com).
+When more users are active on a dashboard than can fit in the presence indicators, click on the `+X` icon that opens the [Dashboard Insights]({{< relref "#dashboard-insights" >}}) drawer and see more details about recent user activity.

 {{< docs-imagebox img="/img/docs/enterprise/presence_indicators.png" max-width="400px" class="docs-image--no-shadow" >}}